charmbracelet/glow/README.md

 Or download a binary from the [releases][releases] page.
 MacOS, Linux, Windows, FreeBSD, and OpenBSD binaries are available, as well as Debian, RPM, and Alpine packages.
-ARM builds are also available for Linux, FreeBSD,and OpenBSD.
+ARM builds are also available for Linux, FreeBSD, and OpenBSD.

 Or just use `go get`: